Tugeru/capstone-agents/README.md

 See [Usage Guide](docs/usage-guide.md) for the full command cheatsheet.

-For CLI/IDE-specific workflows (Cursor, OpenCodex, QwenCLI, RoboDev, VS Code Copilot), see the [Integration Guides](#integration-guides).
+For CLI/IDE-specific workflows (Cursor, OpenCodex, QwenCLI, RoboDev, RovoDev, VS Code Copilot), see the [Integration Guides](#integration-guides).

 ## Documentation